Finavia: Snow removal

 Finavia's airports are recognized for their snow removal capacity and expertise on dealing with harsh snow conditions at airports.
 Finavia invests especially in the 24/7 availability of winter weather and airfield maintenance.
 The unusually large snowfalls in the winter of 2010–2011 in Europe brought chaos to many airports in Central Europe, with many airports shutting down temporarily.
 Despite these snowfalls, Finavia's airports remained operational throughout the entire winter.
 Finavia and Helsinki Airport's snow removal abilities have also been recognized by other European airport operators.

 Use of artificial intelligence

 Finavia has also been recognized for the use of artificial intelligence and data in its airports.
-Finavia has partnered with the Finnish technology company Reaktor to use passenger data and machine to make the airport customer experience smoother and ease rush.
-Their innovation has been proven to reduce flight delays by 61 percent.
+Finavia has partnered with the Finnish technology company Reaktor, using passenger data to mathematically build aircraft parking plans to make the airport customer experience smoother and ease rush.
+In one case, Kittilä Airport struggled with only 12 parking lots, and high seasonal variation in passenger numbers, and using the new system they were able to cut delays by 61 percent.
 The use of AI at Helsinki Airport was named one of the Top 10 transportation innovations of 2018 by Monocle magazine.